allenai/PlaSma/README.md

 ### TODO:
-- add support for all tasks in verifier guided deocding
+- add support/details for all tasks in verifier guided decoding (working on instruction)
 - provide models's checkpoints for all 3 single tasks and multitask